Roiqk7/N_Queen/README.md

 Solving N queen problem using backtracking algorithm.
 Layout of the board is chess-like and input for starting queen position needs to follow chess-like format e.g. "a1", "c7"...
 Time complexity is O(n!).
-Please note that the most representative version is the one in C. The other ones serve just as demos.
+Please note that the most representative version is the one in C or C++.
+The C one is purely console based and C++ one is visualization.
-Also see my algorithms visualizer repository to see visualization of backtracking algorithm solving N Queen problem.
+The other ones serve just as demos.